-The Harvard Law School IGLP Doha Grants Program is generously sponsored by Santander Universities to support research by IGLP alumni and faculty pursuing innovative scholarship and research projects that emerged out of the IGLP Doha Workshop.
+The Harvard Law School IGLP Doha – Santander Grants Program is generously sponsored by Santander Universities to support research by IGLP alumni and faculty pursuing innovative scholarship and research projects that emerged out of the IGLP Doha Workshop.
 Preference is given to research that revitalizes the Arab and Islamic traditions of law and governance and that explores issues of comparative law, global law, and policy in Qatar, the Middle East, and the North African Region.
 The grants are designed to encourage scholars participating in IGLP: The Workshop in Doha to continue their research and collaboration.

 Individual grants: to support research and writing by individual scholars.
 Grants could include funding for travel, research support or publication and dissemination of results.
 Maximum award: $3000.
 Check back soon for application information for the next round.

 Collaborative grants: to support research and writing by collaborative teams of IGLP alumni and/or faculty.
 Grants could include funding for convening the team, supporting research by team members or dissemination of results.
-Collaborative Teams interested in an IGLP-Santander Doha Grant can also choose to apply for funding to join us in Cambridge, June 2 – 3, 2014.
 Maximum award for all Collaborative Grants is $5000.
-Applications have closed – Thanks to all who applied.
-Application decisions will be announced in early April.
+Check back soon for application information for the next round.

 Research project grants: to support sustained efforts by collaborative teams convened by IGLP faculty members to develop and disseminate new thinking aiming to renew our understanding of the Arab and Islamic traditions and/or issues of comparative and global law or policy of relevance to Qatar and the MENA region.
 Grants could include funding for conferences, workshops, translation or publication.
 Maximum award: $25,000.
 Check back soon for application information for the next round.